almiracma/Vanilla-JS-Todo-List/README.md

 Next, I added an event listener to the delete button and named the function deleteCheck.

-I used e.target to find the "delete-btn" class, and if it did, remove its parent element - which deletes the box itself.
+I used e.target to find the "delete-btn" class, and if it did, it should remove its parent element - which deletes the box itself.

 I had to put pointer-cursor: none on the icons so it doesn't get in the way when clicking on the button.